smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 #### 9th November to 21st November

 * Testing confirmed susecpted double execution of triggers.
-Triggers were disabled at the master level
+Triggers were disabled at the master level [This code did not work, to be fixed with trigger tune up]
 * Sequence NEXTVAL is only calling once for master and partition; the lack of test 1 is caused by a logic fault in alter 4.
 Fixed
 * Add check constraints for partition value; this was not needed as done already

+#### 23rd to 27th November

+* Clean build on Windows and Linux; re-patch now OK with partitions.
+Some issues with Windows 8.1 breaking Node.js.

 From January 2016: